jrwest/devrel-mode/README.md

   determine the riak dependency (e.g. riak_core) and update all beam files in the devrel nodes for it.

+`devrel-mode` works with two buffers: `*msgs devrel-mode*` and `*devrel-mode*`.
+The latter is shown to you when necessary but it may be beneficial to know about them if things go wrong.

 # License

 See `LICENSE.txt`.